nitinskunigal/SQL-Data-Warehouse-Project/README.md

 ---

-## 📈 Part 2: SQL-Based Analytics & Reporting
+## 📈 Phase 2: SQL-Based EDA and Advanced Data Analytics in SQL Server

 ### 📌 Objective
 Uncover key business insights using SQL by performing: